 1. The Expositors Bible Commentary edited by Frank Gaebelein in 12 volumes

 As with any set by multiple authors, quality varies.
 But this gives you some depth as these would qualify as exegetical commentaries.
 Some are written by world-class scholars.
 Fortunately, the commentators are all conservative.
 (Remember a conservative scholar may not be as conservative as you and I, but I speak comparatively to their own world of scholarship).
 These volumes have been a blessing to me.
 Most authors in the set are premillennial, which is rather uncommon.
 Faithful searching may turn up the used set for $100-125.
 You could also build your set one at a time.
-This set is under revision by a different editor, but it is not complete, is more expensive, and so far volumes are only sold individually.
+This set has been updated and the new series can be found at the link below.

 2. The Wycliffe Bible Commentary